Falls with No Loss of Consciousness

 • In the acute situation, management may depend more upon the ability of the patient to remain safely at home (e.g. social support) rather than the precise diagnosis.

-• Don’t underestimate the importance of prescribed medications in causing morbidity.
+• Don’t underestimate the importance of what you prescribe in causing morbidity.
 Attempt to reduce polypharmacy and review therapy regularly.

 • Recurrent falls in the frail elderly are a real concern with the prospect of significant injury and recurrent admission.
 They can also be fiendishly difficult to pin down and resolve – so use your local multidisciplinary falls team if you have one.